yogeshgunasekaran/Jenkinsfile-Docker-CI-CD/README.md

   - ECS will keep performing to delete all the unhealthy tasks and recreating tasks until it gets an healthy status.
   - A **healthy** task will spinup in sometime as the health checks will be passed now, after updated the Load balancer's target group port to 8080
   - In **EC2 &rarr; Security Groups &rarr; vproappecselb-sg**.
 Change this load balancer security group inbound rules, **add 2 rules for port 8080 from anywhere for IPV4 and IPV6**
+  - The project is now successfully deployed in the AWS ECS which can be accessed via **ECS &rarr; Clusters &rarr; vprofile &rarr; Services &rarr; vprofileappsvc &rarr; Networking &rarr; DNS names** link